 Great Witley Operatic Society has always enjoyed a reputation as a friendly and welcoming society that encourages its members to develop their individual singing and acting abilities.
 The society decided to introduce more opera into its repertoire.

 This move heralds a bold and ambitious step forward in the history of the society.
 It remains committed to providing high quality productions, wants to build its membership by offering new and varied challenges for its singers and performers, and build new audiences while continuing to entertain and retain its established and very valued following.

 There are many other opportunities, apart from singing and acting, for members to contribute their skills to the many and varied tasks that are essential to the successful production of a show.
 These include wardrobe, make-up, back stage, scenery and front of house activities.
 To find out how you can get involved, visit our Membership page.

 Rehearsals for our next production begin in September.
 Challenge yourself!
 Why not join us and be part of our exciting new production?
-To find out more go to our Forthcoming Productions page and /or our Membership page.
+To find out more go to our Membership page.

 Opera Worcester is pleased to provide small groups of soloists and/or our Opera Worcester chorus for entertainment at events or to support local fundraising activities for charities.

 Sometimes a small charge is made to cover rehearsal expenses.
 For further information, please contact Caroline Causier at email@example.com